JuliaReach/ReachabilityAnalysis.jl/docs/src/tutorials/taylor_methods/introduction.md

 CurrentModule = ReachabilityAnalysis
 ```

-# Taylor methods
+# Introduction

-## Univariate example
+This section provides a quickstart to the Taylor-models reachability method with a *univariate oscillator* as running example.

-We begin the section with a small example that mixes intervals, the sine function, and differential equations.
+It is a small example that mixes intervals, the sine function, and differential equations.
 It is easy to check that the function

 ```math
 x(t) = x_0 \exp\left(\cos(t) - 1\right),\qquad x_0 \in \mathbb{R},